nasa/openmct/README.md

 nvm install
 ```

-3. Install development dependencies.
-Note: Check the package.json engine for our tested and supported node versions.
+3. Install development dependencies (Note: Check the package.json engine for our tested and supported node versions):

 ```
 npm install